 Self improvement is something that everyone yearning for respect should do, and can do.
 You don't have to battle people's guns, fists or tongues to do self improvement.
 Leave the stressful war fighting and the cultural war to the experts if you're not one yourself.
-No one's going to hurt you for studying or making money... or even better to help your people your country.
+No one's going to hurt you for studying or making money...
+Or even better to help your people and your country.
 And if you're not already doing it then you're to blame if you dread the lack of respect given to you.

 For Kung Fu practitioners, all the more you should work on improving your physique to the old school standards.
 Stay away from toxic people and ignore them if you can't.
-But know that you're different from your studying and money making counterparts, in that your aim for self improvement is to fight people.
+But know that you're different from your studying and money making counterparts, in that your aim for self improvement is to fight in competitions.